wpwupingwp/OGU/README.md

     * plastid
     * chloroplast

     Make sure do not have typo.
-This option have higher privilege, which will change "-min_len" and "-max_len" and other options.
-The default value is empty.
+Note that when use "-organelle" option, BarcodeFinder will *only download sequences in RefSeq database" by automatically set "-refseq" to *True*.
+If you want to download all organelle sequences please try to use "-query" option combined with "-min_len" and "-max_len".

+    For instance, for all chloroplast sequences of Poaceae (not only in RefSeq):
+    ```
+    -taxon "Poaceae" -query "chloroplast[filter]" -min_len 50000 -max_len 100000
+    ```

 * -query string